Atlas7/visualize-traffic-accidents-in-uk/README.md

 <a id="Notebooks"></a>
 ## Notebooks

 All notebooks are stored under the [`notebooks`](./notebooks) directory.
+View these notebooks on [nbviewer](https://nbviewer.jupyter.org/).

-[Visualize-Traffic-Accidents-in-UK-with-Datashader](./Visualize-Traffic-Accidents-in-UK-with-Datashader.ipynb): start with this one.
+- [Visualize-Traffic-Accidents-in-UK-with-Datashader](.https://nbviewer.jupyter.org/github/Atlas7/visualize-traffic-accidents-in-uk/blob/master/notebooks/Visualize-Traffic-Accidents-in-UK-with-Datashader.ipynb#): start with this one.
 It introduces you the power of big data visualization with Bokeh and Datashader.

-[Useful-Resources.ipynb(./Useful-Resources.ipynb): I use this notebook to keep track of useful links.
+- [Useful-Resources.ipynb](https://nbviewer.jupyter.org/github/Atlas7/visualize-traffic-accidents-in-uk/blob/master/notebooks/Useful-Resources.ipynb#): I use this notebook to keep track of useful links.
 Will be updated from time to time.